Raghav714/Question-Answer-System/README.md

 # PgSQL
-You need to download pgsql in your system and conf it according to your need.
-# sudo apt-get install postgresql
+You need to download pgsql in your system and conf it according to your need. sudo apt-get install postgresql

+create the database and table as given in the code.

+# how to run it
+$ python entry.py

+$ python askques.py